This article may contain compensated links. See our full disclosure here

 We think the best Pompeii tours from Rome offer an additional stop to make the trip down from Rome very worthwhile.
 This would be harder to manage if you tried to do the trip on your own in a day.
 And the best thing is you don’t have to worry about logistics getting back to Rome because that is all taken care of.

-The Roman Guy – Pompeii with stop in Sorrento
+Pompeii with a stop in Sorrento

 This is a full day (12 hour) tour departing from Rome at 07:00am and there are daily departures.